 Dr. Fiona Starr and Dr. Michael Solomon present an excellent talk on guidelines to foster resiliency.
 They humorously referred to the guidelines to foster resiliency as “shit manifesto”, which is managing life when shit happens.
 Shit refers to events which are unwelcome and challenging.
 People experience “shitty” stuff as “bad”, or “painful” .I love the TED talk, “Shit Happens.
 What next?
 8 lessons on resiliency”.
 I think the talk is very relevant as shit happens in life.
-Shit happens in exponentially greater rates in the pandemic.
-Please view the TED TALK if you feel up to it.
-(8 lessons in resiliency).
+Shit happens in exponentially greater rate in the pandemic.

 Dr. Starr is a professor and clinical psychologist.
 Dr. Solomon is a clinical psychologist and organizational psychologist.
 Both Drs.
 Starr and Solomon appear not just very knowledgeable, but, share their lived experiences of navigating difficult circumstances.
 Dr. Starr discussed losing her husband and father of her three children due to suicide.
 Dr. Solomon reported having stage 4 lung cancer.
 Drs.
 Starr and Solomon summarize eight compassionate and wise guidelines of resiliency to navigate difficult circumstances.

 This post is on Drs.
 Starr and Solomon’s resiliency rules.
 I have added a section on Eckhart Tolle’s talk on letting go of pain body and its components: thoughts and feelings.
 Tolle is one of my favorite spiritual teachers with his wisdom and compassionate perspective on navigating life’s challenges.
 I have added little bits and pieces of my own reflections.
 Please note there are different strategies to deal with difficult circumstances.
 These are just a few strategies.
 Please apply the resiliency rules as you see fit.